unytics/bigfunctions/bigfun/templates/doc_reference.md

 ---
+title: BigFunctions - Documentation
 hide:
   - navigation
 ---

 ## 📄 Overview

-BigFunctions are public BigQuery routines that give you **super-SQL-powers** in BigQuery 💪.
+BigFunctions are open-source BigQuery routines that give you **SQL-superpowers** in BigQuery 💪.

 !!! note ""